SIGHTS

 The Arashiyama Bamboo Grove is a short path through dense towering bamboo on the northern edge of the Arashiyama district.
 The stalks reach 10–15 meters high and create a natural tunnel effect — when the wind moves through them, they produce a distinctive hollow rustling sound that UNESCO has listed as one of Japan’s 100 soundscapes worth preserving.

-The path runs from near Tenryu-ji Temple’s north gate through to Okochi Sanso villa.
+BAMBOO GROVE The path runs from near Tenryu-ji Temple’s north gate through to Okochi Sanso villa.
 It’s roughly 500m long and takes 10–15 minutes to walk at a steady pace.
 There are no facilities on the path itself.

 The grove looks best on slightly overcast days when the light is even.
 Direct midday sun creates harsh shadows through the canopy.
+Overcast mornings in the early hours give the bamboo a cool green glow that photographs beautifully.

 Getting There